firesharkstudios/butterfly-server/Butterfly.Example.RealtimeStreamingChart/README.md

 # Run It

-To run in *Visual Studio*...
-- Open *Butterfly.Server.sln*
-- Run *Butterfly.Example.RealtimeStreamingChart*.

-To run in a terminal or command prompt...
 ```
 cd butterfly-server\Butterfly.Example.RealtimeStreamingChart
-dotnet run -vm www
+dotnet run www
 ```

+Now open a browser to http://localhost:8000/.

 You can see the server code that runs at [Program.cs](https://github.com/firesharkstudios/butterfly-server/blob/master/Butterfly.Example.RealtimeStreamingChart/Program.cs).

-This will open a browser to http://localhost:8000/.

 This is based on [Smoothie Charts Tutorial](http://smoothiecharts.org/tutorial.html) but changes the example to receive the real-time data from [Butterfly Server](https://butterflyserver.io).